ManuNunez/YTDownloader/README.md

  python main.py

- from here you can select from the options below
+ from here you can select from the options to download below

+ - a single video file
+ - a list of videos from a playlist on youtube
+ - just the audio form a youtube video